BY GEORGE HARRISON AND JIM LOW

 The notion that owners of pay-to-shoot operations should be able to privatize wildlife while simultaneously destroying public resources should outrage hunters and anyone else interested in preserving our wild legacy.
 If the government agencies we set up to manage and protect our wildlife are unwilling or unable to do so, hunters must take up the challenge or tell our children to sell their rifles, bows and shotguns and take up golf.

 If you are committed to the future of hunting, don’t merely monitor the spread of chronic wasting disease.
 Dig into this issue and take it to your audiences with a call to action.
 Interview your state’s wildlife officials and tell your audience where they stand — or where they refuse to take a stand — on the issue.

 Urge your readers, viewers or listeners to hold their conservation agencies and elected officials accountable for inaction on the biggest threat to wildlife in decades.
 For more information, you can send them to the Chronic Wasting Disease Alliance’s website (http://cwd-info. org/).

 The time for monitoring is past.
 It’s time for action. ♦

-George Harrison won the Jade of Chiefs award in 1981 and the Ham Brown award in 2006.
+George Harrison won the Circle of Chiefs award in 1981 and the Ham Brown award in 2006.
 He served as OWAA president in 1985.
 Harrison, a nature journalist, wrote a monthly column for Sports Afield for 25 years; was an editor for National Wildlife for 42 years and a founding editor of Birds & Blooms.
 He has authored 14 books and hosted six PBS specials.